kenware/bank-scraper/README.md

     npm run scrape --email=<email> --password=<password> --otp=<otp>
     ```

 * Step two: Formatt the scraped data.
-Start express server with this command. `npm run watch` or `npm run forever`.
+Start express server with this command. `npm run watch`.
 Grab the scraped data and make a POST request using form data.
 The API will process and formatt the scraped data and return an excel file(`xlsx`) as a response.

     ```
     REQUEST